anwarselo/RexOS/AI_Assistant_Guidelines.md

 - This versioning system ensures chronological tracking of code changes while preserving all versions

 ## 9. Development Workflow
+- Follow the Step-by-Step Guided Implementation (SSGI) approach:
+  - Begin with a brief overview of how the solution will work in general (2-3 sentences)
+  - Provide a concise numbered list of all steps that will be needed
+  - Present only the first actionable step in detail
+  - Wait for confirmation or feedback before proceeding to the next step
+  - Continue this pattern until implementation is complete
 - Never overwhelm the user with multi-step actions
 - Break down tasks into small, manageable steps that can be completed in 1-2 minutes
 - Provide one node with code or a couple of clicks at a time